sher-locked/day2/README.md

    ```

 2. Update the API route in `src/app/api/llm-test/route.ts` to include the new provider
+3. Add the new models to the `MODEL_INFO` object in `src/lib/constants/modelInfo.ts`
-3. Add the new models to the `availableModels` array in `src/components/LlmTestingInterface.tsx`
+4. Add the models to the `availableModels` array in the same file
+5. Update the `ModelSelector.tsx` component to display the new provider's models
+6. Add the provider's logo to the `public/images` directory

 ## License